Algarve-South-Portugal.com

 The Parque Natural da Ria Formosa

-The saltwater mudflats, tidal lagoons south of Olhão are protected by the Parque Natural da Ria Formosa.
+The saltwater mudflats and tidal lagoons that lie south of Olhão are protected by the Parque Natural da Ria Formosa, a 60km stretch of wetland that runs along the eastern Algarve coast.

 Parque Natural da Ria Formosa Olhão